Kotlin/kotlin-spec/src/kotlin.core/expressions.md

 :::{.paste target=grammar-rule-equalityOperator}
 :::

 Equality expressions are binary expressions involving equality operators.
 There are two kinds of equality operators: *reference equality operators* and *value equality operators*.

 #### Reference equality expressions

-*Reference equality expressions* are binary expressions employing reference equality operators:
+*Reference equality expressions* are binary expressions which use reference equality operators: `===` and `!==`.
-`===` and `!==`.
-These expressions check if two values are equal *by reference*, meaning that two values are equal (non-equal for operator `!==`) if and only if they represent the same runtime value created using the same constructor call.
+These expressions check if two values are equal (`===`) or non-equal (`!==`) *by reference* --- two values are equal by reference if and only if they represent the same runtime value.

-For values created without
-construction calls, notably the constant literals and constant expressions composed of those literals, the following holds:
+For special values created without explicit constructor calls, notably, the constant literals and constant expressions composed of those literals, the following holds:

 - If these values are [non-equal by value][Value equality expressions], they are also non-equal by reference;
-- Any instance of the null reference `null` is reference-equals to any other instance of the null reference;
+- Any instance of the null reference `null` is equal by reference to any other instance of the null reference;
-- Otherwise, it is implementation-defined and must not be used as a means of comparing two such values.
+- Otherwise, equality by reference is implementation-defined and must not be used as a means of comparing such values.

 Reference equality expressions always have type `kotlin.Boolean`.

 #### Value equality expressions

-*Value equality expressions* are binary expressions employing value equality operators:
-`==` and `!=`.
+*Value equality expressions* are binary expressions which use value equality operators: `==` and `!=`.
 These operators are [overloadable][Overloadable operators] with the following
 expansion:

 - `A == B` is exactly the same as `A?.equals(B) ?: (B === null)` where `equals` is a valid operator function available in the current scope;
 - `A != B` is exactly the same as `!(A?.equals(B) ?: (B === null))` where `equals` is a valid operator function available in the current scope.

-> Please note that the class `kotlin.Any` has a built-in open operator member function called `equals`,
-> meaning that there is always at least one available overloading candidate for any value equality expression.
+> Note: `kotlin.Any` type has a built-in open operator member function `equals`, meaning there is always at least one available overloading candidate for any value equality expression.

 Value equality expressions always have type `kotlin.Boolean`.
-If the corresponding operator function has a different return type, it is invalid and a compiler error should be generated.
+If the corresponding operator function `equals` has a different return type, it is a compile-time error.

 ### Comparison expressions